gavin-hyl/cmatrix/README.md

 ```
 Access the `i`'th element as such:
 ```
-v->elements[i]
+v->elements[i]  // v is a Vector
 ```
 Vectors and matrices may be converted to one another, see `cmatrix_basics.h`.

 ## `cmatrix_basics.h`
-Includes all the basic opertions needed for `Matrix` and `Vector` creation, conversion, manipulation, and property checks.
+Includes all the basic opertions needed for `Matrix` and `Vector` creation, conversion, manipulation, displayment, and property checks.

 ### Creation
-Creating and freeing `Matrix` objects:
+Creating and freeing `Matrix`s:
 ```
 Matrix new_matrix(int, int);
 void free_matrix(Matrix);
 Matrix copy_matrix(Matrix);
 ```
-Creating and freeing `Vector` objects:
+Creating and freeing `Vector`s:
 ```
 Vector new_vector(int);
 void free_vector(Vector);